Last Updated on

-While I’m more of a coffee lover than a tea person, the winter season in the capital demands a little extra dose of coziness.
-Once or twice a year, I fork over some funds for an elaborate and relaxed afternoon tea in Paris, enlisting a friend or two to join me.
+While I’m more of a coffee lover than a tea person, the winter season in the capital demands a little extra jolt of coziness.
+Once or twice a year, I fork over funds for an elaborate and relaxed afternoon tea in Paris, enlisting a friend or two to join me.

 Admittedly, Paris hasn’t mastered the art of teatime in the way that, say, London has.
 In the French rival city, for one, it’s somewhat unusual to find teas that include both sweet and savory things to eat– something I love about a properly English afternoon indulgence.